 Highest Standards, Nationally Recognized:

-A guardian or loved one of someone with dependent personality disorder can develop a growing sense of anger and resentment, as the caretaker may feel that someone who should be a capable adult should not act like a helpless child.
-While it may seem easier to continue to care for and provide for a person with DPD in the short run, in the long run, the enabling may do more harm than good to everyone involved.
+A guardian, partner or caretaker of someone with dependent personality disorder can develop a growing sense of anger and resentment toward their loved one, as they may begin to feel that adults should be more capable and in control of their own lives.
+While it may seem easier to continue to care for and provide for a person with DPD, in the long run, the enabling may encourage their dependence and do more harm than good to everyone involved.

-At the Grand House, we offer beautifully appointed, mostly single private rooms.
-Each room has its own scenic view with access to the beach on the Pacific Ocean.
-One of our specialties relies upon the Buddhist inspired approach to treatment, including meditation training.
+At the Grand House, we offer clients a calming and relaxing environment that promotes a sense of well-being.
+Our beautifully appointed, mostly single, private rooms have a scenic view of the Pacific Ocean and access to the beach.
+While here, individuals will be able to regain their balance and work toward lasting recovery.
+One of our specialties relies upon the Buddhist-inspired approach to treatment, which includes meditation training to promote meaningful change that comes from within.
 We also offer a special family program in person or through Skype, where weekly sessions explore family dynamics.

-While wandering the beautiful gardens of the Grand House, our clients can find the answers to such questions as: “who am I?”, “what is my passion?”, “do I like myself?” and more.
+While exploring the beautiful gardens of the Grand House, our clients can find the answers to such questions as: “Who am I?”, “What is my passion?”, “Do I like myself?” and more.
 With the powerful, peaceful influence of nature surrounding the Grand House, Avalon Malibu’s clientele embark upon a journey of inspiration, acquiring tools to change their lives in a positive way, for a lifetime.